 not allow live-aboards (but members often do spend the weekend on board their boats,

-We perform all of our own repair and maintenance of Club facilities, which means that
+We perform all our own repair and maintenance of Club facilities, which means that

 dues and fees are very affordable.
 Moreover, our work parties are true “parties” with